curatedcode/close-circle/README.md

-# Close Circle (Facebook Clone)
+# Close Circle - Social Media Site

 This is my take on a social networking site.
-Influenced heavily by Facebook.

 You can follow other users, publish posts, like and comment on other users' posts, share the post with a link, and scroll for hours on an infinite timeline.
 Additionally, no site would be complete without it, dark mode.